 Dr. Kimberly Clair is a lecturer in Gender Studies at UCLA.
 For her doctoral research, Kimberly investigated the significance of traditional performance (including music, dance, and theater) as a psychosocial resource for survivors of natural disaster and separatist conflict in Aceh, Indonesia.
 In 2014 she received a Fulbright-Hays Fellowship to continue her research on community mental health interventions in Salatiga, Java.
-She is currently researching the intersections of art, narrative, and technology in Indonesia's recent efforts to raise awareness about, and improve access to, mental health care.
+She is currently pursuing an M.S. in Community Health Sciences at UCLA.
 Her writing has appeared in Peace Review: A Journal of Social Justice, Indonesia, and Inside Indonesia.

 Dr. Clair has ten years of experience teaching undergraduate courses in restorative justice, gender-based violence, expressive arts therapies, Southeast Asian performance, and postcolonial healing practices.
 Her research and writing is situated at the intersections of Anthropology, Critical Public Health, Performance Studies, and Women's/Gender Studies.